 As mentioned in Section 1.4, spectroscopic follow-up observations are essential to categorically assign pre-MS status to an object.
-Whilst the telescope time required to observe a widespread low-mass pre-MS population interspersed among field stars in extended clusters and especially OB associations is vast, the advent of powerful multi-fibre spectrographs such as the AF2/WYFFOS on the 4.2-m WHT and FLAMES at the 8-m VLT mean that large-scale spectroscopic surveys are now feasible.
+Whilst the telescope time required to observe a widespread low-mass pre-MS population interspersed among field stars in extended clusters and especially OB associations is vast, the advent of powerful multi-fibre spectrographs such as the AF2/WYFFOS on the 4.2-m William Herschel Telescope and FLAMES on the 8-m Very Large Telescope mean that large-scale spectroscopic surveys are now feasible.